tonyjurg/Nestle1904GBI/docs/about.md

 **The Nestle1904GBI implementation**

+The Nestle1904GBI implementation presents the syntactical structure in its most basic form.
+It is an interpretation of the underlying XML source data, and it converted 'word group' items into 'clause' or 'phrase' nodes, depending on the attributes associated with that 'word group' data.
+The syntactical data presented in this Text-Fabric implementation does not show explicitly some of the higher level syntactical elements like apposition containers.
+The following image shows the syntactical structure of John 1:1 using this data set.
 <img src="assets/images/john1v1GBI.jpg" alt="John 1v1 in Nestle1904GBI Text-Fabric">

 **The Nestle1904LFT implementation**

+The Nestle1904LFT implementation stays very close to the underlying XML source data.
+Interpretation and modification of data has been limited to the bare minimum.
+The Nestle1904LFT implementation lacks the explict use of concepts like 'clause' or 'phrases' and only  uses the concept 'word group'.
+These 'word groups' can function as 'clause', 'phrase', a combination of conjunctions and clauses or other groups like apposition containers.
 <img src="assets/images/john1v1LFT.jpg" alt="John 1v1 in Nestle1904LFT Text-Fabric">

 ## Validity of data